ShutterSeeker/scaleplus-userscripts/README.md

 ---

+### `OnContainerCloseCopy.user.js`
+Automatically copies container ID as you close it through Scale
+- Use Scale like normal
+- Did your container fail to print label?
+No need to investigate which container that was.
+It's on your clipboard!
+- To find the container, just go to shipping container insight and paste the container ID.

 ### `TabDuplicator.user.js`
 Lets you duplicate the current browser tab with a keyboard shortcut:
 - Press **Ctrl+D** to duplicate the tab.